bobg/tredd/Readme.md

 A buyer sends a request for some content to a seller.
 The seller responds with an encrypted copy of the content.
-The seller sends a partial blockchain transaction to the seller, containing payment for the content.
+The buyer sends a partial blockchain transaction to the seller, containing payment for the content.
 The seller completes the partial transaction and publishes it to the blockchain.
 The completed transaction reveals the decryption key,